Fitbit uses the term "application type" to describe the application's architecture and whose data can be accessed. The 3 application types are:

 parameter with the desired food locale.
 See the

 Some APIs allow fetching resources of other users with full OAuth authorization on behalf of the authorized user or public data without full OAuth authorization on behalf of the client.
 The following user profile privacy controls affect the visibility of this data: About Me, Age and Height, Location (affect profile fields visibility), Weight & BMI, Activities, Foods, Friends, Sleep (affect complete access to those endpoints).
 An authorized user always has access to all of their own data and is not affected by privacy controls.

-An application’s rate limit is 150 API requests per hour for each user who has consented to share their data; and it resets at the top of each hour.
+An application’s rate limit is 150 API requests per hour for each user who has consented to share their data; and it resets, approximately, at the top of each hour.
 The usage count is incremented for all API requests that use access tokens.
 Since the API requests are metered per user, your application will not be constrained as your user base grows.

 Hitting the Rate Limit

 The application will receive an HTTP 429 response from the Fitbit API when a request is not fulfilled due to reaching the rate limit.
 A response header is sent with the number of seconds until the rate limit is reset before making API calls again.
-The rate limit is reset at the top of the hour.
+The rate limit is reset, approximately, at the top of the hour.

 The Fitbit Web API responses include headers that provide the application’s rate limit status.
 The response headers are